UCMJ Article 87b

 The accused may be prosecuted for an Article 92 violation through dereliction of duty if it can be shown:

-3. that the accused was (willfully) (through neglect or culpable inefficiency) derelict in the performance of those duties.
+3. the accused was (willfully) (through neglect or culpable inefficiency) derelict in performing those duties.

-If the dereliction of duty resulted in the death or grievous body harm, the prosecution must also prove the dereliction of duty resulted in death or grievous bodily harm to a person other than the accused.
+Suppose the dereliction of duty resulted in the death or grievous bodily harm.
+In that case, the prosecution must also prove the dereliction of duty resulted in death or grievous physical harm to a person other than the accused.

 Understanding Article 92 (Failure to Obey Order or Regulation) of the UCMJ

-In order to be prosecuted for an Article 92 violation of or failure to obey a lawful general order or regulation, the order must have been given by someone with the authority to do so and the order retained validity after a change of command.
+To be prosecuted for an Article 92 violation of or failure to obey a lawful general order or regulation, the order must have been given by someone with the authority to do so, and the order retained validity after a change of command.
 The order or regulation must have been lawful and enforceable.

-A service member may be prosecuted under Article 92 for a violation of or failure to obey other lawful order if the order was lawful and the accused was aware of the order or regulation.
-The accused must have also had a duty to obey the order even if it was issued by an authority that was not superior in rank to the accused.
+A service member may be prosecuted under Article 92 for a violation of or failure to obey other lawful orders if the order was legal and the accused was aware of the order or regulation.
+The accused must have also had a duty to obey the order, even if it was issued by an authority that was not superior in rank to the accused.

-The accused may be guilty of a violation of Article 92, dereliction of duty, if they reasonably should have known of the duty and then willfully or negligently fails to perform said duty or performs the duty in a culpably inefficient manner.
+The accused may be guilty of a violation of Article 92, dereliction of duty, if they reasonably should have known of the duty and then willfully or negligently fail to perform said duty or perform the duty in a culpably inefficient manner.

 Maximum Possible Punishment for Violations of Article 92